anandshah258/hello-world/README.md

 # hello-world
-My first repository
 Hi.
 Anand here.
-I would like to know how github works.
+This is my first repository.I would like to know how github works.